MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/write-sign-in-code.md

 Game_Integration_ini.cpp -- ...InitializeNativeEnv()

 core integration:
-4 fooIntegrration .cpp  files add into your proejct, or at least a way of calling eg XAL integration for XAL iniit.
+4 fooIntegration .cpp  files add into your project, or at least a way of calling eg XAL integration for XAL init.
 Requires a specific order.
 Set up plat args for a specific java machine.
 X

 In init, set all this up for native XSAPI calls.

 Integrate best practices shown here (XAL_Integration.cpp) into your code.

-Once you have all of that in, the only signin code you might have to include is links to any gameplay you wnat to do after signin or before signout.  in XAL_Gameplay.cpp.
+Once you have all of that in, the only signin code you might have to include is links to any gameplay you want to do after signin or before signout.  in XAL_Gameplay.cpp.
 That file also has ShowWebView(), to get from C++ to native java, to enact signin.

 Sample shows how to welcome the user that has signed-in.
 -->

 <!-- start of "Getting started with Xbox Live in Project Antibes" -->

 ## Add Xbox Live APIs (XAL and XSAPI) to Your Project

 In order to use the Xbox Live APIs in a Project Antibes desktop game on Windows 10 PC, you must include the Xbox Live extension SDK headers and libraries in your project:

 1. Make sure that you have installed the Gaming Runtime SDK (GRDK) on your development PC.